 Additionally, whilst investors purchasing second-hand property can no longer claim depreciation on the existing plant and equipment, they will be able to deduct that depreciation from the sale price at the time of sale, reducing capital gains tax.

 Cash flow is critical for every property investor and nobody wants to leave their money on the table.
-For investors or advisers who don't feel certain about the depreciation benefits claimable for an investment property we urge you to contact our expert team.
-We can conduct a free desk-top assessment of your property and provide a professional and reliable estimate of the deductions claimable, allowing you to make a fully informed decision about the value of a depreciation schedule for your circumstances.
+For investors or advisers who don’t feel certain about the depreciation benefits claimable for an investment property we urge you to contact our expert team.

 Contact our team today on 1300 922 220 or request an estimate online here.